tobi-wan-kenobi/scusage/README.md

 The idea is that this tool helps you identify which shortcuts you use most often, so that you can bind them to convenient and easy to reach key combinations.

+For collecting data across window manager sessions, you can use `--file` and `--resume` to store and load usage data from a file.